Documentation

 Returns:

-- An optional value containing the first element that satisfies the check function, or an empty optional if no such element is found.
+- A value containing the first element that satisfies the check function, and a boolean value.
+True if a match is found, false otherwise

 Example: